-The team should expect to contribute about 400-500 hours over the 10-week period to this ACL project.
+The team should expect to contribute about 400-600 hours (depending on team size) over the 10-week period to this ACL project.
 This is a reasonable expectation for a team working on a project and is consistent with other experiential and lab courses in other MBA programs.
 This translates to 8-10 hours per person per week.